G-Aerosports Archon

+In 2020, an agreement was signed with Fisher Flying Products regarding its license production in Canada for the North American market.
 The two-seat version SF-2T made its first official flight on April 4, 2022, and in 2023 it was included in a license agreement for production by Fisher Flying Products; an agreement for license production in Australia was also signed.

+The plane is offered for sale in a kit form, while a small number of ready-to-fly copies has been produced to date.